 And that’s all for this guide on interesting facts you should know about the Nazca Culture.

 Most famous for their mesmerizing Nazca Lines which can be seen from above, the Nazca Culture were also famous for their intricate pottery designs, architectural practices as well as how they perfectly preserved mummified remains.
+The Nazca Culture Peru were also very unique in how they developed their own creations too, meaning there are still many more hidden Nazca Lines facts and mysteries just waiting to be unsolved!

 Are you thinking of seeing the legendary Nazca Lines?
 An overnight gives unrivaled views over these incredible creations, and on our day tour from Lima you will also see highlights such as Huacachina and the Ballestas Islands.